-These are properties which are described in Section 17(1)(a), (b), (e), (g), (h) and (i) of the Act, i.e. places of public worship, official residence in relation to places of public worship, nature reserves, seashores, etc.
+These are properties are described in more detail in Section 17 of the Act.
+Examples of these properties are places of public worship, official residence in relation to places of public worship, nature reserves, seashores, etc. See list of category codes in Paragraph B.2 (other and impermissible rates) and tariff list.